Arcadidc/cli-tool/README.md

  You have different options with this tool

-- Get all ToDo available in the database, using the flag `--get` or `-g`.
+- Get all Todo available in the database, using the flag `--get` or `-g`.
 You will be also able to select if you want it in json,txt or as a table (by default json).
 With this command you can also add --path and point where do you want this file. **Example:

     >  python tool.py --get json